mestredelpino/tce-vsphere-terraform/README.md

-##Readme Coming up
+## TCE with NSX ALB on vSphere with Terraform

-This repository paves the road for a deployment of Tanzu Kubernetes Grid (or Community Edition)
+Deploy Tanzu Kubernetes Grid (Tanzu Community Edition) with an NSX Advanced Load Balancer (or AVI) with Terraform

-The script consists of a phased terraform deployment which deploys a

 ### Setting up the environment